VerdictAI

 What's the best strategy board game for beginners?

-How long do strategy board games typically take to play?
+How long do these strategy games take to play?